-The boundary is the area of the island to the east of downtown beginning after the Mackinac State Historic Parks-owned leased land, south to the water, and east to the large-scale Mission Point Resort, and north to state-owned leased land.
+The boundary is the area of the island to the east of downtown beginning after the Mackinac State Historic Parks-owned protected leased land, south to the water, and east to the multi-building campus of Mission Point Resort, and north to protected state-owned leased land.
 The proposed district began to develop in the late eighteenth century and continued to grow as the village spread beyond its original boundaries.
-The district contains eighty-six (86) structures representing a variety of uses - hotels, bed and breakfast inns, apartment and condominium buildings, private residences, three churches, and three small commercial structures.
-To the north of the district is state land and the east bluff cottages, to the south is the lakeshore, which is an inseparable part of the district as it was always related to its use for fishing, tourism, and recreation, and therefore the boundary extends to the water's edge.
-To the west is the Mackinac State Historic Parks leased-property of the Island House Hotel and to the east the property of Mission Point Resort, as the larger hotel complexes (such as Mission Point Resort, the Grand Hotel, and Stonecliff Hotel) are potential historic districts by their own right.
+The district contains eighty-six (87) resources representing a variety of uses - hotels, bed and breakfast inns, apartment and condominium buildings, private residences, three churches, historic landscapes, and three small commercial structures.

+To the north of the district is Mackinac State Historic Parks land, to the south is the Lake Huron shore, which is an inseparable part of the district due to its traditional use related to fishing, tourism, and recreation; therefore the boundary extends to the water's edge.
+To the west is Mackinac State Historic Parks land occupied by the Island House Hotel and to the east is Franks Street, the last north/south street before the Mission Point Resort.
+Franks Street provides a natural eastern boundary delineating the district from the resort complex, which was originally developed by Moral Re-Armament and later occupied by Mackinac College, prior to its conversion into the Mission Point Resort.
+The Mission Point Resort is potentially eligible in its own right as a district, as are the island's other large hotel complexes - The Grand Hotel and Stonecliff Hotel.
+These complexes are defined by various historic contexts and each contains multiple resources.